Mastercard/client-encryption-java/README.md

 #### Performing JWE Encryption <a name="performing-jwe-encryption"></a>

-Call `JweEncryption.encryptPayload` with a JSON request payload and an `EncryptionConfig` instance.
+Call `JweEncryption.encryptPayload` with a JSON request payload and an `JweConfig` instance.

 Example using the configuration [above](#configuring-the-jwe-encryption):
 ```java